-- B. "Try not to cook with or drink water from the hot water tap.
+(II) "Try not to cook with or drink water from the hot water tap.
 Hot water can dissolve more lead more quickly than cold water.
-If you need hot water, draw water from the cold tap and heat it on the stove; - C. "Remove loose lead solder and debris from the plumbing materials installed in newly constructed homes, or homes in which the plumbing has recently been replaced, by removing the faucet strainers from all taps and running the water from three to five (3-5) minutes.
-After that, periodically remove the strainers and flush out any debris that has accumulated over time; - D. "If your copper pipes are joined with lead solder that has been installed illegally since it was banned in 1989, notify the plumber who did the work and request that s/he replace the lead solder with lead-free solder.
+If you need hot water, draw water from the cold tap and heat it on the stove;

+(III) "Remove loose lead solder and debris from the plumbing materials installed in newly constructed homes, or homes in which the plumbing has recently been replaced, by removing the faucet strainers from all taps and running the water from three to five minutes.
+After that, periodically remove the strainers and flush out any debris that has accumulated over time;

+(IV) "If your copper pipes are joined with lead solder that has been installed illegally since it was banned in 1989, notify the plumber who did the work and request that s/he replace the lead solder with lead-free solder.
 Lead solder looks dull gray and when scratched with a key looks shiny.
-In addition, notify the Public Drinking Water Program of the Missouri Department of Natural Resources at (800) 334-6946 about the violation; - E. "Determine whether or not the service line that connects your home or apartment to the water main is made of lead.
+In addition, notify the Public Drinking Water Program of the Missouri Department of Natural Resources at (800) 334-6946 about the violation;

+(V) "Determine whether or not the service line that connects your home or apartment to the water main is made of lead.
 The best way to determine if your service line is made of lead is by either hiring a licensed plumber to inspect the line or by contacting the plumbing contractor who installed the line.
 You can identify the plumbing contractor by checking the city's record of building permits which should be maintained in the files of the (insert name of department that issues building permits).
 A licensed plumber at the same time can check to see if your home's plumbing contains lead solder, lead pipes or pipe fittings that contain lead.
 The public water system that delivers water to your home should also maintain records of the materials located in the distribution system.
-If the service line that connects your dwelling to the water main contributes more than fifteen (15) ppb to drinking water, after our comprehensive treatment program is in place, we are required to replace the line.
-If the line is only partially controlled by the (insert name of the city, county or water system that controls the line), we are required to provide you with information on how to replace your portion of the service line, and offer to replace that portion of the line at your expense and take a follow-up tap water sample within fourteen (14) days of the replacement.
+If the service line that connects your dwelling to the water main contributes more than 15 ppb to drinking water, after our comprehensive treatment program is in place, we are required to replace the portion of the line we own.
+If the line is only partially controlled by the (insert name of the city, county or water system that controls the line), we are required to provide the owner of the privately-owned portion of the line with information on how to replace the privately-owned portion of the service line, and offer to replace that portion of the line at the owner's expense.
+If we replace only the portion of the line that we own, we also are required to notify you in advance and provide you with information on the steps you can take to minimize exposure to any temporary increase in lead levels that may result from the partial replacement, to take a follow-up sample at our expense from the line within 72 hours after the partial replacement, and to mail or otherwise provide you with the results of that sample within three business days of receiving the results.
 Acceptable replacement alternatives include copper, steel, iron and plastic pipes;